School Vision and Philosophy

 Shared Reading – These are the times when the whole class reads texts like poems, chants and morning messages together.
 Again, this fosters fluency in that everyone is practicing at the same time so they can hear each other speak.
 We try to regularly introduce rich words (e.g. independence, peace, robust) to expose them to difficult concepts and to enrich their vocabulary.

-Math in Focus: McDonald International teaches to the Common Core and State Standards in math using Math in Focus and other resources.
-The math team uses the Spanish version of Math in Focus in our Spanish Immersion classes.
-Our Japanese immersion staff adapted a math curriculum similar to Math in Focus, but adapted from a number of Japanese sources and translated from English Math curricula.
-For more information on MIF, please go directly to the Math in Focus Website.
+Envision Mathematics: McDonald International teaches the Common Core and State Standards in math using Envision and other sources.
+The math team uses the Spanish version of Envision in our Spanish Immersion classes.
+Our Japanese immersion staff translated materials from Envision Mathematics into Japanese.
+For more information on Mathematics, please go directly to the SPS Mathematics Website.

 Infusing the Global Perspective: The Seattle School District identified cultural competency and global perspectives as components of McDonald's instructional offerings.
 In support of this goal we will explore opportunities to incorporate the global perspective into our programs and activities.
 Staff will have on-going professional development classes throughout the year focusing on reading, writing, math, and science – in addition to workshops focused on becoming an International School.